 Saira learned to play cello through public school education and as a teen, took private lessons from New Directions Cello Festival founder Chris White to explore jazz music for cello.
 After a hiatus from playing cello for several years, she began taking lessons again with Okorie Johnson and shortly after began performing as support to hip hop artists.
 In 2013, she began recording her own compositions, releasing four solo albums to date, as well as several collaborations with 10th Letter and Visitors.
 In 2016, she participated in Red Bull Music Academy Bass Camp at Bonnaroo alongside 19 other U.S. based emerging music artists.

 In addition to music, Saira also loves printmaking and was one of three emerging artist residents at Atlanta Printmakers Studio in 2016.
-She is currently part of the Hughley Fellowship program with Wonderroot.
+In 2018/19, she was also one of eleven artists selected for the WonderRoot Hughley Artist Fellowship.